CW3E/MET-tools/README.md

 ### Installing additional libraries
 Supplementary libraries for running these workflows are provided in additional containers or can be installed indpendently.
-In the
+The directory
 ```
 ${HOME}/docs
 ```
-directory, you can find `.def` definition files for [building](https://apptainer.org/docs/user/latest/build_a_container.html#building-containers-from-apptainer-definition-files) the following `.sif` containers:
+contains `.def` definition files for [building](https://apptainer.org/docs/user/latest/build_a_container.html#building-containers-from-apptainer-definition-files) the following `.sif` containers:
  * `MET-tools-py.def` is the definition for the `MET-tools-py.sif` for containerized calls of Python libraries; and